zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

     ```

     > **IMPORTANT**
+    > The IP address of a container can change when the container is restarted,
+    > so you need to find the IP address again after each restart.
-    > The IP address of the server container needs to be paired with the TCP
+    > The IP address of the server container also needs to be paired with the
-    > port that the server is listening on inside the container, not the port
-    > that is forwarded to the host by Docker (e.g. `80` instead of `8080` in
+    > container TCP port, not the host port (e.g. `80` instead of `8080` in
     > the example above).

-2. find and use the Docker gateway address in use by the default network bridge
-that all containers are connected to.
-This can be done with the `docker network inspect`
-command, but this option is not available on Mac OS:

-    ```shell
-    docker inspect -f '{{range.IPAM.Config}}{{.Gateway}}{{end}}' bridge
-    ```

-    The output usually looks something like this:

-    ```
-    172.17.0.1
-    ```

-3. (not recommended) use the special `host.docker.internal` DNS name
-resolved from within the Docker containers to the host IP address used by
-the Docker network (see the [Docker documentation](https://docs.docker.com/desktop/networking/#use-cases-and-workarounds-for-all-platforms)
-for more details).
-This option is only mentioned here for completeness, but is
-currently unusable for the same reason that SQLite is not recommended for
-use as a ZenML server database backend: the database also needs to be accessible
-from the host and the `host.docker.internal` DNS name is not resolvable from the
-host machine.

 ### Persisting the SQLite database